What teams are still in the World Cup and who has been eliminated?

 The teams still in the Qatar World Cup - and those going home

-The 2022 World Cup is in full swing as 32 nations began on 20 November aiming to lift the Jules Rimet trophy in Doha on 18 December.
+The 2022 World Cup is reaching the business end as 32 nations began on 20 November aiming to lift the Jules Rimet trophy in Doha on 18 December.

 Netherlands